tsackton/taelgarverse-site-generator/README.md

 - "source": the source directory containing input files to be converted
 - "build": the directory to put output in, which should be "docs" to work with mkdocs
+- "codeblock_template_dir": the directory where html templates to replace codeblocks are stored (currently only leaflet is implemented; mermaid is passed unaltered, everythign else is removed
 - "home_source": the template for the home page
 - "home_dest": the file to be created for the home page, in `"build"`, usually `index.md`
 - "literate_nav_source": a template to generate the literate nav from